materialsproject/fireworks/docs/installation_tutorial_pt3.rst

 Adding more power: using rapid-fire mode
 ========================================

 While launching a single job to a queue is nice, a more powerful use case is to submit a large number of jobs at once, or to maintain a certain number of jobs in the queue.
-The RocketLauncher can be run in a "rapid-fire" mode that provides these features.
+The QueueLauncher can be run in a "rapid-fire" mode that provides these features.

 Reset the FireWorks database
 ----------------------------